livegnik/2way-poc-design/README.md

 ## Status

-This repository describes a Proof of Concept.
+This repository describes a proof of concept.

 The design prioritizes correctness, clarity, and auditability over performance or scale.
 The PoC exists to validate the protocol model and architectural boundaries before any production implementation.